 *If you have a redeem code for BIAS FX 2 license, please go to How to Redeem a Code for the Software License? to first redeem the license, then come back for further instructions.

-How to use this guideIn this guide, we'll show you the step-by-step from downloading your just-purchased BIAS FX 2, installing it, activate the license, to set up the correct audio setting and getting a sound from the application.
+How to use this guideIn this guide, we will provide you with a step-by-step walkthrough to help you with the following tasks: downloading your newly purchased BIAS FX 2, installing the software, activating the license, configuring the audio settings, and ensuring that you can produce sound from the application.
 The steps listed apply to both PC and Mac users, and when there's a difference we'll also address it.

 |